re:pair is a start-up company that vision to revolutionize the field of tissue-engineered platforms.

 Today, the ‘gold standard’ treatment for long nerve defects involves the surgical transplantation of nerve autografts.
 This procedure presents various limitations, as it requires very high surgical skills along with the risks of donor site morbidity, a limited amount of donor tissue, and esthetic problems to the patient.
 To issue the mentioned limitations artificial nerve grafts (ANGs) can be used, but currently in the clinic they can't achieve the functional "gold standard" results, and usually suitable for the treatment of nerve defects up to 2cm, while most of the injuries involve larger gaps.

 Together, we aim to harness our knowledge to help people with peripheral nerve injuries.
-We are collaborating with world top neurosurgeons and aided by experienced mentors through the UnBox program at Bar-Ilan University to create global impact and make our vision come true.
+We are collaborating with world top neurosurgeons and aided by experienced mentors to create global impact and make our vision come true.

 Prof. Orit Shefi